dfguan/purge_dups/README.md

 ## Overview

-purge\_dups pipeline calculates read depth of given read files, even though the pipeline still works without sequencing data, it is high recommended to provide it.
-Based on the read depth, purge\_dups pipeline will resolve the coverage cutoffs for haploid and diploid sequence.
-Meanwhile, the pipeline also splits the draft assembly into numbers of sequences, does a self-to-self alignment, chains the segmented consistent alignments.
+purge\_dups is designed to remove haplotigs and contig overlaps in a *de novo* assembly based on read depth.

+You can follow the [Usage](#usg) part and use our pipeline to purge your assembly or go to the [Pipeline Guide](#pplg) to build your own pipeline.

 ![purge_dups pipeline](https://github.com/dfguan/purge_dups/blob/master/purge_dupspipeline.png)

-You can follow the [Usage](#usg) part and use our pipeline to purge your assembly or go to the [Pipeline Guide](#pplg) to build your own pipeline.

 ## Dependencies